Jhut89/Mailchimp-API-3.0-PHP/README.md

 $mailchimp->lists('1a2b3c4d')->members()->GET();
 ```

-Notice that I provided a `list_id` to the list method, as there would be no way to retrieve a list of subscribers from a lists collection.
+Notice that I provided a `list_id` to the `lists()` method, as there would be no way to retrieve a list of subscribers from a lists collection.
 The above request however will only return 10 subscriber instances from the members collection.
 This is because MailChimp's API uses pagination (documented [HERE](http://developer.mailchimp.com/documentation/mailchimp/guides/get-started-with-mailchimp-api-3/#parameters)) that defaults to `count=10` and `offset=0`.
 This library allows you to alter query string parameters by by passing them as an argument to the `GET()` method.
-We do this by providing an array of key value pairs where the keys are the query parameter you wish to provide/alter and its value is the parameters value.
+We do this by providing an array of key-value pairs where the keys are the query parameter you wish to provide/alter and its value is the parameter's value.
 As an example if I wanted to retrieve the second 100 subscribers from my list I could:

 ```php
 $mailchimp->lists('1a2b3c4d')->members()->GET([ "count" => "100", "offset" => "100"]);